How To Stop Game From Minimizing When Using Second Screen

 However, this may cause applications in the background to close as the computer routes priority to the game’s program.

-Make sure that you’ve saved your work and closed whatever is necessary before altering the CPU priority.
+Ensure you’ve saved your work and closed whatever is necessary before altering the CPU priority.

 Does Using Additional Monitors Reduce the FPS?